Kush-munot/Flutter_Projects/Readme.md

 **Today's Progress:**
 - Deepdived into conditional rendering of components.
 State and its rendering
 - Learned about State Uplifting anf moving from one screen to another.
+### Day 17: [1st October]

+**Today's Progress:**
+- Learned about Ternary Operator and how we use it to conditionally render content.
+- Render content render conditionally using if-statement
+- Progressed with further screens in Quiz App

 ## Resources